ProceduresGovernment

 The visualization shows the distribution of Dancers and Choreographers in different industries and economic sectors.

-At third quarter of 2024, the workforce was higher in Food Catering Services (39%), Performing Arts Companies and Groups (34.3%), and Regulation and Promotion of Economic Developmen (6.16%).
+At first quarter of 2025, the workforce was higher in Performing Arts Companies and Groups (26%), Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops (20.5%), and Retail Trade of Health Care Items (17.6%).

 Labor Informality